FTC regulated: Yes

 Approval by workers' representatives: No

-Definition of collective dismissal (number of employees concerned): Art.
+Definition of collective dismissal (number of employees concerned) Art.
 38.1 LC states that if at least 100 employees’ labour agreements are terminated within 15 calendar days on the grounds stipulated by Article 37(1)(a) of this Law (massive layoff), the employer shall give the Ministry of Labour, Health, and Social Affairs of Georgia and the employees whose labour agreements are terminated, at least 45 calendar days’ written notice prior to such a massive layoff.

-Notification to the public administration: Yes
+Notification to the public administration No

 Remarks